On This Page

 On our third and final night, we camped on Cape Hatteras National Seashore.

-There are multiple camping locations along the Cape Hatteras National Seashore, and our spot in Ocracoke was amazing, one of my favorites (ever).
-(Find more info on the campground here.)
+There are multiple camping locations along the Cape Hatteras National Seashore, and our spot in Ocracoke was amazing, one of my favorites (EVER).

-We were pitched right on the other side of the dunes, we could hear the waves crashing as we fell asleep.
+We were situated right on the other side of the dunes, and could hear the waves crashing as we fell asleep.
 The sea breeze was chilly that night, it was the coldest night of the trip, we were huddled under the blankets we brought with us.
 I remember waking up the next morning and it was just a short walk to the water’s edge.
-We went shelling before setting out.

 Pack A Cooler

-We brought a cooler full of sammies and snacks with us for the drive.
+We brought a cooler full of sammies, snacks, and breakfast foods with us for the drive.

 In Little Washington, we stopped in the Coffee Caboose, a former railroad building that has since been converted into an adorable coffee shop.
 A must-stop if you need a little pick-me-up (or even if you don’t, just go check it out).